I beg to move,

 People ask whether we still need awareness days and campaign days.
 I think that the comments that have been made on both sides of the House today have reminded us of why we absolutely do.
 In a report published earlier this year, Stonewall said:

 “Trans students experience harassment and discrimination at university…More than a third of trans university students (36 per cent) have experienced negative comments or conduct from staff in the last year.”

 I find that utterly astonishing.
 It is something that we must challenge and change throughout the UK.
-As we heard from my hon. and learned Friend the Member for Edinburgh South West (Joanna Cherry), 45% of trans teenagers have attempted suicide.
+As we heard from the hon.
+Member for Edinburgh West (Christine Jardine), 45% of trans teenagers have attempted suicide.
 That is staggering.
 It is, I suppose, ironic—and fitting, in some ways—that this is also mental health awareness week, because, as we know, many members of the LGBT community suffer from mental health issues.

 When the Scottish Government legislated for equal marriage in Scotland in 2014, that was a landmark moment.
 I was not out at that point, but I remember watching the coverage.
 In particular, I remember Tom French, who is now one of our brilliant press officers but who then worked for an LGBT youth organisation in Scotland, and who was a leading light in the campaign.
 Until I came out in 2015, that moment in 2014 helped me to believe that perhaps one day it would be OK to be gay.
 Being elected and coming to this place helped me to move forward in my journey.
 Many other Members have spoken very movingly about their own personal journeys and the impact that this had on them.